AdamElhawary/Coffee_Shop_egy/README.md

 DELETE '/drink/id' Note: id has to be an int, "Requires AUTH"

 ### I'll continue to work on this project to add more featuers later on.
-### IF you need any assistance Kindly Email : MohamedElhawary@yahoo.com.